gerph/riscos-prminxml-tool/catalog/docs/HowTo.md

 ### Examples sections

 At the end of the chapter, an 'Examples' section exists.
-This sometimes includes explanatory text, but almost always includes 'extended-example' elements which provide example code, or pseudo-code, to show how the component might be used.
+This sometimes includes explanatory text, but almost always includes 'extended-example' elements which provide example code, or pseudocode, to show how the component might be used.

 ### Metadata

 After the end of the main chapter is an element containing metadata for the chapter.
 This is not a feature within the PRM, but is necessary within the more dynamic distribution that modern documentation gets.
-In particular it includes the name of the maintainer(s), and a disclaimer for the document.
+In particular, it includes the name of the maintainer(s), and a disclaimer for the document.
 This should be updated to be a useful contact point that the reader may use for communication about the document (not necessarily about the component, although these are usually the same).

 The 'history' element should be updated with each major revision of the document, which generally should stay in step with the component being documented.
-There may be multiple revisions of the document corresponding to a given version fo the component.
+There may be multiple revisions of the document corresponding to a given version of the component.

 It may be easiest to update the Metadata when you first create the document, and then get into the habit of updating it with details of the changes when the document is released.
 Or you may wish to update the metadata on each change.
 How you use it is up to you, but to be the most use to your readers, it should convey pertinent change information which helps them to understand how those changes affect them.